JustinBrubaker7/ReadMe-Generator/README.md

   # Good ReadMe Generator

   ## Description
-  #### This app allows you to quickly create readme.md files for your github repositories., This project solves the problem of it taking so long to create a readme file.
-It the last thing on your mind when your are creating a new project.
+  #### This app allows you to quickly create readme.md files for your github repositories.
+This project solves the problem of how time consuming it is to create redme.md files.
+That's the last thing on your mind when your are creating a new project.
 BUT no more!
   ------------------------------------------------------

 - [Installation](#installation)